plummm/SyzScope/tutorial/inspect results.md

-After running SyzScope for the first time, it generated a main `work` folder under the current path.
-You can check the detailed structure of main `work` folder on [Workzone Structure](./workzone_structure.md).
+After running SyzScope for the first time, it generated a main `work` folder under the project folder.
+Please check the detailed structure of main `work` folder on [Workzone Structure](./workzone_structure.md).